bengtj100/stacky-lang/Reference.md

 ### Stacks

 Stacks are ordered lists of Stacky values.
 This is the main [composite datatype](https://en.wikipedia.org/wiki/Composite_data_type).
 The elements of a stack can be any Stacky value, such as atoms and integers, but also other stacks.
-Unlike other code, stacks aren't immediatelly evaluated, making it possible to delay execution and even store them using stashing This is how new operations are defined in Stacky.
+Unlike other code, stacks aren't immediatelly evaluated, making it possible to delay execution and even store them in the environment.
+This is how new operations are defined in Stacky.

 A stored stack will be immediatelly evaluated when it is retrieved.